thephpleague/csv/docs/9.0/converter/html.md

 # HTML conversion

-The `HTMLConverter` converts a CSV records collection into a HTML Table using PHP's `DOMDocument` class.
+The `HTMLConverter` converts a CSV records collection into an HTML Table using PHP's `DOMDocument` class.

 ## Settings

-Prior to converting your records collection into a HTML table, you may wish to configure optional information to improve your table rendering.
+Prior to converting your records collection into an HTML table, you may wish to configure optional information to improve your table rendering.

-<p class="message-warning">Because we are using internally the <a href="/9.0/converter/xml/">XMLConverter</a>, if an error occurs while validating the submitted values a <code>DOMException</code> exception will be thrown.</p>
+<p class="message-warning">Because we are using the <a href="/9.0/converter/xml/">XMLConverter</a> internally, if an error occurs while validating the submitted values, a <code>DOMException</code> exception will be thrown.</p>

 ### HTMLConverter::table